AtakanG7/AtakanG7/README.md

 ## You like jokes?
 <details>
-  <summary>Why did the burglar hang his mugshot on the wall?</summary>
+  <summary>What did the scarf say to the hat?</summary>

-  To prove that he was framed!
+  You go on ahead, I am going to hang around a bit longer.
 </details>
 ## What I focus on The Most
 - Cloud-Native Solutions
 - CI/CD Pipeline Optimization